adelaneh/py_manual_vn/README.md

 To install this package:

 1. First install PyQt4, e.g. using one of the following methods:
-  1. Install on Anaconda using the following command:
+  1. If you have Anaconda installed on your machine, then use the following command:

      ```$ conda install pyqt```

-  2. Follow the instructions at http://pyqt.sourceforge.net/Docs/PyQt4/installation.html
+  2. Otherwise follow the instructions at http://pyqt.sourceforge.net/Docs/PyQt4/installation.html

 2. Then install the package using one of the following methods:
   1. Run the following command: